 As mentioned above, Crossmark Distributors serves as the Funds' distributor.
 Each of the Funds has adopted a Service and Distribution Plan (the "Plan") amended effective as of September 15, 2017, pursuant to Rule 12b-1 under the Investment Company Act of 1940, as amended.
 The Plan allows each Fund, out of assets attributable to Class A shares, to compensate Crossmark Distributors at an annual rate of 0.25% for its services in connection with the sale and distribution of Class A shares and for services to Class A shareholders.
-The Plan allows each Fund, out of assets attributable to Class C shareholders.
-The Plan allows each Fund, out of assets attributable to Class C shareholders.
-The Plan allows each Fund, out of assets attributable to Class C shares, to compensate Crossmark Distributors at an annual rate of 1.00% for its services in connection with the sale and distribution of Class C shares and for services to Class C shares these fees are paid out of Class A and Class C assets on an ongoing basis over time these fees will increase the cost of your investment in Class A and Class C shares and may cost you more than paying other types of sales charges.
+The Plan allows each Fund, out of assets attributable to Class C shares, to compensate Crossmark Distributors at an annual rate of 1.00% for its services in connection with the sale and distribution of Class C shares and for services to Class C shareholders.
+Because these fees are paid out of Class A and Class C assets on an ongoing basis over time these fees will increase the cost of your investment in Class A and Class C shares and may cost you more than paying other types of sales charges.
 Institutional Class and Class R6 shares are not subject to the Plan.